egonw/commons-dws-public/vault/anticipated-lotus.model.md

 ---
 id: z7qnncucq27a69shc7hge7p
-title: Model creation
+title: Model
 desc: ''
-updated: 1676308043218
+updated: 1676386293125
 created: 1676306517796
 traitIds:
   - open-notebook-mvisani
 ---

----
+# ATTENTION
-title: Inferring the presence of metabolites
+Please look at the [following link](https://commons-research.github.io/common_dws_public_storage/anticipated_lotus/model/Metabolites.pdf) for the full model.
+Unfortunately the Markdown can't contains DAGs genrerated in Latex.

----
+# Model

 We seek to infer the presence or absence of $M$ metabolites in $S$ species.
 We denote by $x_{sm}$ whether metabolite $m=1,\ldots,M$ is